fireice-uk/xmr-stak/README.md

 ```

 #### Default dev donation
 By default the miner will donate 1% of the hashpower (1 minute in 100 minutes) to my pool.
-If you want to change that, edit **dev-donate.h** before you build the binaries.
+If you want to change that, edit **donate-level.h** before you build the binaries.

 If you want to donate directly to support further development, here is my wallet
 * 4581HhZkQHgZrZjKeCfCJxZff9E3xCgHGF25zABZz7oR71TnbbgiS7sK9jveE6Dx6uMs2LwszDuvQJgRZQotdpHt1fTdDhk